The Black Executive Journal The Black Executive Journal

 Earl G. Graves Sr. did not inherit a media company.
 He created the category.
 In August 1970, with a loan from Chase Manhattan Bank, a small staff, and a mission that had no commercial precedent, he put the first issue of Black Enterprise on newsstands.

-By BEB Editor • 9 min read
+By BEB Editors • 9 min read

 She Built the App That Puts Every Streaming Service in One Place.
 Then She Drove It Into a Porsche.